-U.S. Economy On High Alert Over Shaky Future of Extra Jobless Benefits
+U.S. Economy On High Alert Over Shaky Future Of Extra Jobless Benefits

 That extra spending power is not only good for sneaker salesmen, but landlords and grocers as well.
 Consumer spending is a key driver of the broader U.S. economy.

-As of last week, though, the extra $600 dollars in federal help for the unemployed has run out.
+As of last week, though, the extra $600 in federal help for the unemployed has run out.
 Mancuso's weekly benefit dropped from $873 to $273.
 He used the last of his extra federal money to pay this month's rent.

 "If I had a $500 emergency right now, I'd be in trouble," Mancuso said.
 "If something happened to my car, I wouldn't be able to fix it."